joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ```

 There is no specific way to write psuedo-code (sorry).
 Just make sure that it explains well enough what you're
 trying to do in your program, step-by-step.
-Good references for this is by looking at the teacher's example,
+Apart from this, the teacher's notes on Titanium covering this can
-located on the Titanium page, the book (if it has any), or online posts.
+help if you're stuck on this.

 ####Why create psuedocode?
 Although there are many reasons, here are the two that come up to my mind right now: